PRX/corporate.prx.org/CONTRIBUTING.md

 ## HTML structure

-`.region` files that are specific to a certain layout should include a root element with an `id` in the format `prx-region-{layout name}`.
-This `id` is what generally will be used to distinguish content that layout (e.g., for styling).
-That root element should also have the class `prx-region-root`.
+Every `.region` file should have a single root element with the following attributes:

+- an `id` of `prx-id-{collection.urlId}`
+- a class of `prx-region-root`
+- a `class` of `prx-id-{collection.urlId}`
+- a `class` of `prx-region-{region name}`

+This will allow styling for entire layouts and for specific top-level content in the CMS.
+Be aware that the `collection.urlId` will change if the **URL Slug** for the content changes in the CMS, so there is some fragility in styling specific webpages in this way, but it is easy and flexible.

-`.list` files for index pages should include a root element with an `id` like `prx-index-list-{index name}` and have the class `prx-index-list`.
-Constituent pages of index pages should be wrapped in `<section>` element, which is in a container with the class `prx-index-list-section`.
+Every `.list` file for index pages should an element that wraps all the constituent pages with the following attributes:

+- an `id` of `prx-index-list-{index name}`
+- a `class` of `prx-index-list`

+Within a `.list` file, each the `mainContent` for the constituent pages should, individually, be wrapped by an element with the following properties:

+- an `id` of `prx-id-{urlId}`
+- a `class` of `prx-id-{urlId}`
+- a class of prx-index-list-section

+Within that element, the `mainContent` should be wrapped directly by a `<section>` element.

 # Squarespace Fundamentals